 I joined the History Department at the Open University in 2009.
 Previously, between 2006 and 2009, I was based in the OU English Department as a research fellow on an AHRC-funded project, The Reading Experience Database (1450-1945).
 Before that, I completed my BA (Hons) at the University of Queensland in Australia, and was awarded an MPhil and PhD in history from St John’s College, University of Cambridge.
 I have also taught modern British social and cultural history at the University of Cambridge.

 At the Open University, I am a member of the Centre for the History of Crime, Policing and Justice, and the History of Books and Reading Research Collaboration.
 I am also an affiliated member of the Harm and Evidence Research Collaborative in the Faculty of Arts and Social Sciences.
 I also remain a member of the project team for the Reading Experience Database.

 I welcome PhD proposals on these themes but also on other social and cultural topics in the period of the nineteenth century.
-Recent and current PhD students have worked on a range of projects including policing in nineteenth-century Leeds, representations of crime in the late nineteenth and early twentieth-century press, and the relationship between the civil and military codes of punishment.
-(Please note: At present, I have an AHRC early career fellowship and thus limited capacity for PhD supervision.
-If you are interested in starting a PhD from October 2015 in the above areas, you are welcome to contact me to discuss.)
+Recent and current PhD students have worked on a range of projects including policing in nineteenth-century Leeds, representations of crime in the late nineteenth and early twentieth-century press, unreasonable marital behaviours in Victorian Glasgow, sexual violence by men towards men, and pupil rebellions in public schools between the late eighteenth and mid nineteenth centuries.

 At present, I am completing research in three areas: